ClausAlaerth/dio-bank-project-second/README.md

-# dio-bank-project-second
-Second project from DIO's Python Course.
+# Second project for DIO's Python AI Backend Developer
+Project presenting a more elaborated bank system, with limited ATM funcionalities.
+Still no treatment of errors.
+Also, the code had its classes removed to better follow the course's progression.